cs107-sweet-16/cs107-FinalProject/docs/documentation/documentation.md

 ### Modules

 We will have one package, named `autodiff`.
-Within this module there are a few modules, with the most core functionality in a module named `node.py`.
+Within this module there are a few modules, with the core functionality in a module named `node.py`.
 This module will provides us with the basic functionality of being able to differentiate on a defined set of elementary operations and functions.